5 Easy Gambits That Win Fast: Rapid-Fire Weapons for the Ambitious Player

 Key Concepts:

-Black immediately offers a pawn in response to 1.d4, often leading to unexpected and sharp tactical lines.
-While the gambit is widely considered dubious, it contains some shockingly effective traps.
+Black is already sacking a pawn in reply to 1. d4, frequently resulting in surprise and complex tactical positions.
+Though the gambit is widely derided, it has some shockingly effective traps.

 Trap Line (Englund Trap):